ondrej-kvasnovsky/vaadin-8-on-grails-3/chapter1.md

 ### Before you start

+Before you start, make sure you have Java installed on your machine.
+If not, follow [instructions by Oracle](how to install java, oracle).
 Before you start creating new project with Grails framework, make sure the latest version of Grails is installed on your local machine.
 Type `grails --version` in your console to find out what version is installed.

 You can download the latest Grails version from the [Grails page](https://grails.org/download.html).